 Blue Ribbon states that systems and appliances must be in good and safe working order to start coverage.
 Known pre-existing conditions or defects will not be covered until repairs have been made.

-You can file a claim with Blue Ribbon by calling their hotline 24 hours a day, seven days a week or filing a claim online.
+You can file a claim with Blue Ribbon online or by calling their hotline 24 hours a day, seven days a week.

 There’s a $65 co-pay (service fee) for every service call.